sumitsthakur/corejavacodingpractice/src/main/resources/excpetion_interview_questions.md

 It's a very useful debugging tool since it enables us to determine exactly where the exception was thrown in the application and the original causes that led to it.

 **Q. What is OutOfMemoryError in Java?**
-OutOfMemoryError in Java is a subclass of java.lang.VirtualMachineError and itís thrown by JVM when it ran out of heap memory.
+OutOfMemoryError in Java is a subclass of java.lang.VirtualMachineError and it‚Äôs thrown by JVM when it ran out of heap memory.
 We can fix this error by providing more memory to run the java application through java options.

 $>java MyProgram -Xms1024m -Xmx1024m -XX:PermSize=64M -XX:MaxPermSize=256m

-**Q. What are different scenarios causing ìException in thread mainî?**
+**Q. What are different scenarios causing ‚ÄúException in thread main‚Äù?**
 Some of the common main thread exception scenarios are:

 Exception in thread main java.lang.UnsupportedClassVersionError: This exception comes when your java class is compiled from another JDK version and you are trying to run it from another java version.

 Exception in thread main java.lang.NoClassDefFoundError: There are two variants of this exception.
 The first one is where you provide the class full name with .class extension.
 The second scenario is when Class is not found.

-Exception in thread main java.lang.NoSuchMethodError: main: This exception comes when you are trying to run a class that doesnít have the main method.
+Exception in thread main java.lang.NoSuchMethodError: main: This exception comes when you are trying to run a class that doesn‚Äôt have the main method.

-Exception in thread ìmainî java.lang.ArithmeticException: Whenever an exception is thrown from the main method, it prints the exception in the console.
+Exception in thread ‚Äúmain‚Äù java.lang.ArithmeticException: Whenever an exception is thrown from the main method, it prints the exception in the console.
 The first part explains that an exception is thrown from the main method, the second part prints the exception class name and then after a colon, it prints the exception message.

 ## Scenarios :